skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

 ### Obtaining visa appointment

 - Visa appointment is obtained from [E-visa platform](https://pedidodevistos.mne.gov.pt/VistosOnline/)
-  - If you ever login, don't forget to logout when you're done. **Because system allows only one active login session!** If you forget to logout and close the tab/window, then you may not login for some hours until your session is cleared.
+  - If you ever log in, don't forget to log out when you're done. **Because system allows only one active login session!** If you forget to logout and close the tab/window, then you may not login for some hours until your session is cleared.
   - The appointment date selection/change page can be opened once every 12 hours.
 So be very careful when you open it, once you navigate to another page or close it, you will not be able to open that page again for 12 hours.
   - It's a clunky system and will make you quite frusturated and nervous, be prepared.
   - Only the days from Monday to Thursday (inclusive) are available to be reserved, and for certain times.